jonathan-bucher/scrape_and_score/README.md

 # Scrape and Score

 ## Overview
 The aim of this project is to detect when quarterback passing yard projections on prop bet markets are overfit to recent game data.
-Bayesian analysis is used to determine whether recent game data justifies projections significantly lower, or higher than a quarterback's career average, or if public sentiment has led to innacurately priced lines.
+Bayesian analysis is used to determine whether a quarterback's 2024 performance is strong enough, or weak enough, to provide evidence they have deviated from their historical averages

 ## Table of Contents
 -[Overview](#overview)